bugidemaheshbabu/hackerearth_homelane_challenge/Readme.md

-This project has done as a part of **HomeLane Backend Hiring Challenge** on HackeEarth
+This project has done as a part of **HomeLane Backend Hiring Challenge** on HackerEarth

 The application is developed by using Django Framework